Immerse Yourself in a Community of Artists

 - Weather-ready clothing (Summers in Chicago can be very rainy, so you may want to bring a rain jacket or umbrella.
 It can also be cool at night, so you may want a sweatshirt or light jacket.)

-- Pillows, sheets, blankets, mattress pad
+- Pillows, sheets, blankets, mattress pad (if desired)

 - Academic supplies